Nuclear arms race: Cuban Missile Crisis

 On January 1, 1959, the Cuban government fell to communist revolutionaries, propelling Fidel Castro into power.
 The communist Soviet Union supported and praised Castro and his resistance, and the revolutionary government was recognized by the Soviet Union on January 10.
 When the United States began boycotting Cuban sugar, the Soviet Union began purchasing large quantities to support the Cuban economy in return for fuel and eventually placing nuclear ballistic missiles on Cuban soil.
 These missiles would be capable of reaching the United States very quickly.
 On October 14, 1962, an American spy plane discovered these nuclear missile sites under construction in Cuba.

 President Kennedy immediately called a series of meetings for a small group of senior officials to debate the crisis.
 The group was split between a militaristic solution and a diplomatic one.
 President Kennedy ordered a naval blockade around Cuba and all military forces to DEFCON 3.
 As tensions increased, Kennedy eventually ordered U.S. military forces to DEFCON 2.
-This was the closest the world has been to a nuclear war.
+This is considered the closest the world has been to a nuclear war.
 While the U.S. military had been ordered to DEFCON 2, the theory of mutually assured destruction suggests that entry into nuclear war is an unlikely possibility.
 While the public perceived the Cuban Missile Crisis as a time of near mass destruction, the leaders of the United States and the Soviet Union were working confidentially in order to allow the crisis to come to a peaceful conclusion.
 Soviet First Secretary Khrushchev wrote to President Kennedy in a telegram on October 26, 1962, saying that, "Consequently, if there is no intention to tighten that knot and thereby to doom the world to the catastrophe of thermonuclear war, then let us not only relax the forces pulling on the ends of the rope, let us take measures to untie that knot."

 Eventually, on October 28, through much discussion between U.S and Soviet officials, Khrushchev announced that the Soviet Union would withdraw all missiles from Cuba.
 Shortly afterwards, the U.S. withdrew all their nuclear missiles from Turkey in secret – the presence of the missiles having threatened the Soviets.
 Information that the U.S. had withdrawn their Jupiter Missiles from Turkey remained confidential for decades, causing the result of the negotiations between the two nations to appear to the world as a major U.S. victory.
 This ultimately led to the downfall of Soviet leader Khrushchev.